Archive for Leadership Encouragement – Page 6

 Soul Care for Church Leaders (Part 1 of 3)

 by Bob Clark “The soul-wreckage among those who work with souls is appalling.”
 Eugene Peterson All church leaders need a spiritual root system to provide the nourishment needed to lead the church faithfully and effectively, to live a lifestyle consistent with their profession of faith, and to love God and people as they lead.
-While there […]
+While […]

 Hope for Weary Leaders: When You Know You Can’t Fix the Church (Part 3)